thehappycheese/homogeneous-segmentation/readme.md

 expected_result          = pd.read_csv(StringIO(expected_output))

-# for some reason the current version outputs the seg.id column as i4 instead of i8
+# for some reason the current version outputs the seg.id as i4 instead of i8
 # this may be something to fix later
 expected_result["seg.id"]    = expected_result["seg.id"].astype("i4")